zalando/riptide/riptide-failsafe/README.md

 If no executor is specified, the default executor configured by `Failsafe` is used.
 See [Failsafe DelegatingScheduler class](https://github.com/failsafe-lib/failsafe/blob/master/core/src/main/java/dev/failsafe/internal/util/DelegatingScheduler.java#L111), and also [Failsafe documentation](https://failsafe.dev/async-execution/#executorservice-configuration) for more information.

+**Beware** when specifying a custom `ExecutorService` - the `ExecutorService` should have a core pool size or parallelism of at least 2 in order for [timeouts](https://github.com/failsafe-lib/failsafe/blob/master/core/src/main/java/dev/failsafe/Timeout.java) to work.

 ## Usage

 Given the failsafe plugin was configured as shown in the last section: A regular call like the following will now be